robotic surgical services

 Robotic-assisted surgery

-One of the world's most advanced technologies, robotic-assisted surgery at Sparrow, brings expanded treatment options to Mid-Michigan residents.
+One of the world's most advanced technologies, robotic-assisted surgery at UM Health-Sparrow, brings expanded treatment options to Mid-Michigan residents.
 Robotic-assisted technology allows surgeons to perform what was once thought to be impossible - and at a level of precision and control that results in less pain and shorter hospital stays.

 Our surgeons train other specialists